Abbas Jamalipour PhD Nagoya, F-IEEE, F-IEICE, F-IEAust, PM-ACM

 - Deputy Director, Centre of Excellence in Telecommunications, The University of Sydney

 He was the Editor-in-Chief IEEE Wireless Communications and currently he is an editor for several scholarly journals, including IEEE Transactions on Vehicular Technology.
-He was the Vice President - Conferences, IEEE Communications Society 2012-13 during which period he has made fundamental improvements to the quality and credibility of conferences sponsored financially and/or technically by ComSoc and initiated a number of new conferences.
+He was the Vice President - Conferences, IEEE Communications Society 2012-13 during which period he has made fundamental improvements to the quality and credibility of conferences sponsored financially and/or technically by ComSoc and has initiated a number of new conferences.
 Previously he has held positions of the Chair of the Communication Switching and Routing and the Satellite and Space Communications Technical Committees and the Vice Director of the Asia Pacific Board, in IEEE Communications Society.
 He was the General Chair IEEE WCNC2010 and Program Chair of IEEE PIMRC2012 held in Sydney, and has been a technical chair for several IEEE ICC, GLOBECOM, WCNC and PIMRC conferences.
 He is the Technical Program Chair of the IEEE ICC2014 and ICT2015, both to be held in Sydney, and the General Chair of ICSPCS2014.
 Professor Jamalipour is a voting member of the IEEE Vehicular Technology Society Board of Governors and the Conference Boards of the IEEE Communications Society.
 He is the recipient of several prestigious awards such as the 2011 IEEE Wireless Communications and Networking Conference Best Paper Award, the 2010 IEEE ComSoc Harold Sobol Award for Exemplary Service to Meetings & Conferences, the 2006 IEEE ComSoc Distinguished Contribution to Satellite Communications Award, and the 2006 IEEE ComSoc Best Tutorial Paper Award.

 Areas of Research Interest: